Jiří Veselý: 2022: Second victory over Djokovic, first ATP 500 final

 Veselý started his 2022 season at the Adelaide International 1.
 He lost in the first round to sixth seed Tommy Paul.
 Getting past qualifying at the Sydney Classic, he was defeated in the first round by Brandon Nakashima.
 At the Australian Open, he was eliminated from the tournament in the first round by American wildcard Stefan Kozlov.

 Seeded fourth and defending champion from when the Maharashtra Open was last held in 2020, Veselý failed to defend his title; he lost in the quarterfinals to sixth seed and eventual finalist, Emil Ruusuvuori.
 As a result, his ranking fell from 80 to 123; he exited the top 100 for the first time since the beginning of 2020.
-As the top seed at the Bengaluru Open, he retired after losing the first set to opponent, sixth seed Enzo Couacaud, due to fatigue caused by a bout of food poisoning.
+In February, as the top seed at the Bengaluru Open, he retired after losing the first set to opponent, sixth seed Enzo Couacaud, due to fatigue caused by a bout of food poisoning.

 In Doha, he lost in the first round to Arthur Rinderknech.
-Veselý, ranked World No. 123 at the time, qualified for the Dubai Championships by defeating Hady Habib and Alexei Popyrin.
-He then reached the quarterfinals with victories over world No. 24 Marin Čilić and eighth seed and world No. 15, Roberto Bautista Agut.
+Ranked World No. 123 at the time, Veselý qualified for the Dubai Championships by defeating Hady Habib and Alexei Popyrin.
+He reached the quarterfinals with victories over world No. 24 Marin Čilić and eighth seed and world No. 15, Roberto Bautista Agut.
 In the quarterfinals, he recorded his second career victory over Novak Djokovic, defeating the World No. 1 in straight sets to reach the semifinal, his first since 2020 in Pune.
 This victory also allowed Daniil Medvedev to ascend to the World No. 1 ranking, marking the first time a male player outside the Big Four held the number 1 ranking since Andy Roddick in 2004.
 He then defeated sixth seed and world No. 14, Denis Shapovalov, in three sets to reach his first ATP 500 final claiming his third top-20 win in the tournament.
 He lost the final in straight sets to second seed and world No. 7, Andrey Rublev.
 After the tournament, his ranking improved from 123 to 74.